alexiscordova/primer/README.md

 - Last two stable versions of Safari, Chrome, and Firefox
 - Last three stable versions of Mobile Safari (iOS)
 - Chrome Mobile

+**Note**: While Internet Explorer 9+ is supported, some features may require polyfills for certain versions.

 Contributions
 ---